 I don’t know very much about camels.
 But through this process, I am learning.

 I watched my camel walk around, then asked to see a younger one do the same, one that outwardly looked like it was in better shape.
-When they were both kneeling on the ground, they both seemed to be the same height, but the legs of the younger one were longer and thinner, which struck me as less capable of carrying a load than the camel that was for sale.
+When they knelt on the ground, both stood at the same height, but the legs of the younger one were longer and thinner, which struck me as less capable of carrying a load than the camel that was for sale.

 My girls wanted me to name our camel “Buzz Lightyear“… but because it was clearly marked on his neck, I named him “99”.